Squier

 Squier is an American brand of electric guitars owned by Fender.
 The former manufacturing company, established as "V. C. Squier Company" was founded in 1890 by Victor Carroll Squier in Battle Creek, Michigan, producing strings for violins, banjos, and guitars.
 In 1965, the company was acquired by Fender.

 By 1975, Squier became defunct as a manufacturer and a brand name for strings, as Fender opted to market its strings under the Fender brand name.
-In 1982, the Squier name was reactivated by Fender as its brand for lower priced versions of Fender guitars.
-Squier guitars have been manufactured in the United States, Japan, South Korea, Indonesia, and China.
+In 1982, the Squier name was reactivated by Fender as its brand for lower-priced versions of Fender guitars.
+Squier guitars have been manufactured in the United States, Japan, South Korea, Indonesia, China, and Mexico.

 History

 V.C.
 Squier Company (1890–1981)

 Jerome Bonaparte Squier, a young English immigrant who arrived in Battle Creek, Michigan, in the latter part of the 19th century, was a farmer and shoemaker who had learned the fine European art of violin making.
 He moved to Boston in 1881, where he built and repaired violins with his son, Victor Carroll Squier.
 To this day, their violins are noted for their exceptional varnishes, and they command high prices as fine examples of early U.S. instrument craftsmanship.
 Indeed, Squier was ranked among the best-known U.S.-trained violin makers and is often referred to as "the American Stradivarius."

 Victor Carroll Squier returned to Battle Creek, where he opened his own shop in 1890.
 As his business grew, Squier moved the company to 429 Lake Ave. and eventually to 427 Capitol Ave, S.W.—the famous "fiddle factory" of Battle Creek.
 With a limited market for violins in Battle Creek, however, Squier astutely sought relationships with national music schools and famous violinists.

 Up to 1900, the best violin strings were made in Europe.
 Victor Squier started making his own hand-wound violin strings, and the business grew so quickly that he and his employees improvised a dramatic production increase by converting a treadle sewing machine into a string winder capable of producing 1,000 uniformly high-quality strings per day.
 Squier violin strings, banjo strings and guitar strings became well known nationwide and were especially popular among students because of their reasonable price.

 In the 1930s, Squier began making strings for the era's new electric instruments; the company also sold pianos, radios and phonograph records until divesting itself of all products other than strings in 1961.
 Fender Electric Instruments entered the picture in the 1950s, when the V. C. Squier Company began supplying Southern California inventor and businessman Leo Fender with strings for his unusual new electric guitars.
 The V. C. Squier Company became an official original equipment manufacturer for Fender in 1963.
 Fender acquired the V. C. Squier Company in early 1965, shortly before Fender itself was acquired by CBS in May of the same year.
 By the mid-1970s, the Squier name was retired as the strings had taken the Fender name.
 The company itself was shuttered along with its Battle Creek factory in 1981.